 Ofelia

 If you review our article above, you’ll see we have a couple of options listed and they all will work for either thrips or aphids.
-No doubt the Talstar would be the strongest option and should be mixed with Spreader Sticker to insure good coverage on the plant.
+No doubt the Maxxthor would be the strongest option.

 We also have an organic option listed which won’t work nearly as good but can do the job.
 The big difference will be in the longevity of the treatments.
-So with the Talstar, the treatments will last several weeks meaning you won’t use nearly as much.
-Plus it’s odorless.
-The organic Multi Purpose Insect Killer has a slight odor and will only last 1 week.
+So with the Maxxthor, the treatments will last several weeks meaning you won’t use nearly as much.
+The organic Multi Purpose Insect Killer will only last 1 week at most.
 That means you’ll probably have to spray weekly till the problem is gone if go this route.

 Do thrips feed on lawn grass and damage lawn grass in the same way they damage ornamentals, fruits and vegetables?

 They can.
 So if you suspect you have nesting thrips in the yard, it’s important to treat as much of the landscape as possible.
-And a good choice for treating is the Cyonara RTS listed above.
+And a good choice for treating is the Maxxthor listed above.

 I have mostly gravel in my backyard with some flower, plant and vegetable beds (2-3 months away from any produce).
 Do I need to apply thrip treatment just for the plant, flower and vegetable beds or the gravel areas as well?
 I was thinking of following this treatment unless you suggest otherwise.